edgedb/easy-edgedb/README.md

 > The group finds Renfield in a pool of blood, dying.
 Renfield is sorry and tells them the truth.
 He was in communication with Dracula and thought that he would help him become a vampire too, so he let him in the house.
 But once inside Dracula ignored him, and headed for Mina's room.
 Renfield attacked Dracula to try to stop him from hurting her, but Dracula was much stronger and won.

-> Van Helsing does not give up though, and has a good idea.
-If Mina is now connected to Dracula, what happens if he uses hypnotism on her?
+> Mina does not give up though, and has a good idea.
+If she is now connected to Dracula, what happens if Van Helsing uses hypnotism on her?
 Could that work?
 He takes out his pocket watch and tells her: "Please concentrate on this watch.
 You are beginning to feel sleepy...what do you feel?
 Think about the man who attacked you, try to feel where he is..."

 ## Named tuples